EnduranceCode/endurancetrio-timing-exporter/README.md

 #### Clone the repository

-Make sure that you have [Java 11](https://javaalmanac.io/jdk/11/) and [MySQL](https://www.mysql.com/) installed in your development machine and then clone the repository with the following command:
+Make sure that you have [Java 11](https://javaalmanac.io/jdk/11/) and [MySQL](https://www.mysql.com/) installed in your development machine and then clone this repository with the following command:

     git clone git@github.com:EnduranceCode/endurancetrio-timing-exporter.git